zvifadzomatsenazingoni/Poverty-project/README.md

 # Poverty-project
 The files shared provide a guide of all the analyses done for this project.
-Weights were used in this analysis for the national estimates.
+Weights were used to estimate national estimates.

 SOURCE DATA FILES